ryanriv/business-card/README.md

 This is a project from [BigDevSoon](https://app.bigdevsoon.me/projects/business-card).

-It was built with Svelte.js and I added some extra bits to make it responsive.
+It was built with Svelte and I added some extra bits to make it responsive.

 [Live Demo](https://business-card-mu-eight.vercel.app/)